 Conditions of release include:

-• ceasing employment on or after age 60
+- ceasing a gainful employment arrangement on or after age 60

 Your preservation age depends on your date of birth as set out below: